How to Make an Apple Pencil Cookie Platter

 The steps above are summarized in this time-lapsed video I put together below.

-Here's the final tools cookie platter all assembled.
-To create this entire platter required 11 cookies-- 5 hammers, 5 pliers, and 1 center circle cookie.
+Here's the final school cookie platter all assembled.
+To create this entire platter required 11 cookies-- 5 apples, 5 pencils, and 1 center circle cookie.

 This is the large, 12" version.
 For the tray it's on, I like to use the 12" pizza pans from Dollar Tree.
 They are cheap and sturdy for transporting around.